Jordan Lund

 Jordan Lund is an American stage, film and television actor.

+Career

-He was a member of the Estelle Parsons directed Shakespeare repertory company in residence at the Belasco Theatre on Broadway, from November 1986 to May 1987.
+He received his training at Carnegie-Mellon University and began working on Broadway as a member of the Estelle Parsons directed Shakespeare repertory company in residence at the Belasco Theatre.

 Between 1984 and 2011, he appeared five productions at the Delacorte Theater in Central Park, for Shakespeare in the Park.

 On television, he appeared most often as a guest star in single episodes of various series, though he did appear in the supporting role of Dr. Batung, an alien, on the single season of the science fiction series Mercy Point (1998–99).
+Film roles include The Bucket List, Doc Hollywood, Speed, American President and The Rookie.